-- 3. Either a filing fee or an application to proceed in forma pauperis; - 4.
-One or more summonses as directed by the Clerk; and - 5.
-If you are seeking permission to proceed in forma pauperis and you wish the U.S. Marshals Service to serve your summons and complaint for you, you must also submit one or more completed USM-285 forms as directed by the Clerk.
+- 3. Either a filing fee or an application to proceed in forma pauperis; and - 4.
+One or more summonses as directed by the Clerk.

 Each of these items will be discussed in more detail in this Chapter.
 This list is not exhaustive; you should be aware that certain types of actions may require the plaintiff to submit additional documents before the action may proceed.